JanSobus/ner/README.md

 ## Future improvements
 * Separate the front-end and back-end into separate services
 * Add more models (and let user choose the model to use in the app)
+* Cache models better (downloading it during build is annoying)
 * Experiment with different tokenizers and aggregation strategies